 Six months later, the resident suffers a mild stroke.
 The resident needs someone to help him stand up when he is sitting in a chair and the resident cannot move to an area of safety within 4 minutes without assistance.
 The resident has suffered a significant change in his physical condition.
 The resident's record must contain the results of a physical examination which describes the change in the resident's medical condition even though the resident's yearly physical examination is not due for 6 more months.
 Y 0860 6.
-The members of the staff of the facility shall: (a) Ensure that the resident receives the personal care that he requires.
+The members of the staff of the facility shall:(a) Ensure that the resident receives the personal care that he requires.
 Caregivers who assist a resident must be able to demonstrate in their everyday care of the resident that they are familiar with the resident's condition and abilities.
 The caregiver must be trained and capable of delivering the care and assistance that is required. (b) Monitor the ability of the resident to care for his own health conditions and shall document in writing any significant change in his ability to care for those conditions.
 Y 0861 7.
 This section does not prohibit a resident from rejecting medical care.
 If a resident rejects medical care, an employee of the facility shall record the rejection in writing and request that the resident sign that record as a confirmation of his rejection of medical care.
 If the resident rejects medical care that a physician has directed the facility to provide, the facility shall inform the resident's physician of that fact within 4 hours after the care is rejected.
-The facility shall maintain a record of the notice provided to the physician pursuant to this subsection.
-No Tag 8.
+The facility held with the resident to the facility to provide the facility shall inform the resident's physician of that fact within 4 hours after the care is rejected.
+The facility No Tag shall maintain a record of the notice provided to the physician pursuant to this subsection.8.
 As used in this section, "significant change" means a change in a resident's condition that results in a category 1 resident becoming a category 2 resident or otherwise results in an increase in the level of care required by the resident.